Version 1.4, October 2014

 - information about the business, commercial, financial or professional affairs of any person, if it would be unreasonable to publish the information (s 8(2)(g)(ii))

-13.65 Those exceptions indicate that agencies are generally not expected to publish information given to an individual or business applicant in response to an FOI request that is personal to that applicant.
+13.89 These exceptions indicate that agencies are generally not expected to publish information given to an individual or business in response to an FOI request that is personal to that individual or business.

-13.66 In deciding what information is ‘routinely’ accessed, agencies should have regard to the similar requirement in s 11C to publish a disclosure log of information released in response to FOI access requests (see Part 14 of these Guidelines).
+13.90 In deciding what information is ‘routinely’ accessed, agencies should have regard to the similar requirement in s 11C to publish a disclosure log of information released in response to FOI requests (see Part 14 of these Guidelines).
 The purpose of the IPS is also relevant to deciding what is routine.
-It forms part of a new approach to information disclosure, which recognises that information held by government is a national resource, and that agencies should proactively publish information that may be of public interest.
-The IPS is also designed to lessen the number of individual document requests to agencies.
+It forms part of an approach to information disclosure that recognises information held by government is a national resource, and that agencies should proactively publish information that may be of public interest.
+The IPS is also designed to lessen the number of individual requests for documents made to agencies.
 Agencies should therefore take an expansive rather than a narrow view of what information is ‘routinely’ accessed.
 In particular, agencies should consider whether publishing the information would:

 - promote the objects of the FOI Act